the-catalin/cat-animation/README.md

 	});
 	```

 	'animationSet' is a string with any name.
-If you call `addAnimation` on the same string name multiple times, when you will later trigger the `play` function with that name, all the animations added to that name will be played.
+If you call `addAnimation` on the same string name multiple times, when you will later trigger the `play` function on that name, all the animations added to that name will be played.

-	node can be `this` (the Polymer element itself), or any other element inside it.
+	'node' can be `this` (the Polymer element itself), or any other element inside it.

 5. Play the animation